hero-header

 • social dividend income etc

-If you are receiving cash assistance, you can declare it through this procedure.
+If you are receiving any type of cash assistance, you can declare it through this procedure.
 On the income declaration form, there is a field where you can enter amounts you received as assistance that are not taxable.
+Please contact your accountant in order to navigate you inform you about all the documents needed.

 What do I do if I’m married?